Pumprlfl/Code2/README.md

 static:
 is used when a method is not used when initializing an Object, for example when calculating something used in another method later on(L11)

-public: everything can access this information(L11)
+public: everything can access this information(L11)(write + in diagrams)

-private: only the class that this is declared in can use this Information(L11)
+private: only the class that this is declared in can use this Information(L11)(write - in diagrams)

-protected: only this class and its subclasses can use this(L11)
+protected: only this class and its subclasses can use this(L11)(write # in diagrmas)

 readonly can be used in conjunction with the others and is basically an equivalent to const as it declares that this variable can only be read but not changed(L11)